Meijer: Treatment of LGBT community

 Meijer scored 0% on the Human Rights Campaign's 2008 Corporate Equality Index, a measure of how U.S. companies treat gay, lesbian, bisexual and transgender employees, consumers and investors.
 Meijer was one of only three companies out of over 500 graded to receive a score of 0.

 In 2009, Meijer's score began to increase after the company amended its nondiscrimination policy to include sexual orientation.
 Other retail and grocery rivals' scores are Macy's Inc. (100%), Sears Holdings Corporation (100%), Target Corporation (100%), Whole Foods Market (90%), Kroger (75%) and Walmart (40%).
 By 2016, Meijer had increased their score to 85%, having a similar score to its rivals.

 In 2020, Meijer's score increased to a 100% on the Corporate Equality Index, as one of 680 major U.S. businesses to earn a perfect score that year.
 As of 2025, Meijer still maintains a score of 100% on the index.

-Firing of special needs employee
+Firing of a disabled employee

-In March 2024, a Meijer manager in Seven Hills, Ohio waited to fire a special needs employee who allegedly ate product over a period of three months until the value exceeded $100 so they could have him arrested rather than disciplined.
-After the body cam footage of the arrest leaked in August 2025, Meijer corporate has claimed to have made unspecified changes to their processes since the incident.
+In March 2024, a Meijer manager in Seven Hills, Ohio waited to fire a disabled employee who allegedly ate product over a period of three months until the value exceeded $100 so they could have him arrested rather than disciplined.
+After the body cam footage of the arrest leaked in August 2025, Meijer corporate has said it has made unspecified changes to their processes since the incident.